You can be the best in your field or settle for average.

 Crafting Your Sales Identity at D2DCon

-Ultimately, the kind of salesperson you become is your choice.
+Ultimately, the type of salesperson you become is your choice.

 At D2DCon, we encourage you to be the kind of sales reps who are wanted by their clients more than they want their clients.